 How to Cancel Your FreeCreditReport.com Account

-If you've enrolled in a trial credit monitoring subscription through FreeCreditReport.com and you've entered your credit card number, you'll have to cancel during the 7-day trial period to avoid being charged the full monthly or annual subscription fee.
+If you've enrolled in a trial credit monitoring subscription through FreeCreditReport.com and you've entered your credit card number, you'll have to cancel within 9 days of placing your order—which includes a potential 48-hour order processing and 7-day trial period—to avoid being charged the full monthly or annual subscription fee.

 Call to Cancel FreeCreditReport.com